The Finer Pointe programme

 - Changes in the nervous system make ages 10-16 critical for acquiring the correct movement patterns for ingrained automatic movement

 Why this programme?

-- Our assessments also use photographs and video (within a secure environment) so dancers can see for themselves where they have improved or need to improve and the information feedback is meaningful and empowering
+- Our assessments also use photographs and video (within a secure environment) so dancers can see for themselves where they have improved or need to improve.

 How do I start?

-Please contact the studio (firstname.lastname@example.org) and let us know if you would like to join classes.
-If you live at a distance we recommend that you come in for two 1:1 appointments to learn the introductory programme and undertake a 1 hr pointe screening assessment before moving to level 1.
+Please contact the studio (email@example.com) and let us know if you would like to join classes, or you can book in for an assessment and introduction to the online programme.